AmericanGeezus/TeamsFunctions/docs/Connect-SkypeOnline.md

 New-CsOnlineSession is available in the Module MicrosoftTeams or the MSI-Installer SkypeOnlineConnector which is now deprecated and no longer actively supported.
-When using the SkypeOnlineConnector, a separate connection to MicrosoftTeams must be established to also manage Teams and Channels use Connect-MicrosoftTeams to connect.
-When using the Module MicrosoftTeams, a connection is always established to both!
+This CmdLet uses the Command from the Module MicrosoftTeams, which always establishes a connection to both Teams and SkypeOnline!

 Background:
 In order to retire the SkypeOnlineConnector, the CmdLet New-CsOnlineSession was ported to MicrosoftTeams (in v1.1.6)